brendan-duncan/wgsl_reflect/README.md

   structs: Array<StructInfo>;
   /// All entry functions in the shader: vertex, fragment, and/or compute.
   entry: EntryFunctions;
+  /// All functions in the shader, including entry functions.
+  functions: Array<FunctionInfo>;

   // Find a resource by its group and binding. findResource(group: number, binding: number): VariableInfo | null;